9dots/9dots.io-pages-dev/Ok6mOes.md

 published: true
 type: lesson
 title: "Shark Tank: Design Process"
 blurb: "Students will take a more in-depth look at the process behind designing a product.
-They will then apply that methodology to their products."
+They will then apply that methodology to their products.
+Typing more will make this text box grow."
 org: 9dots
 objective:
   - one